Johnson Wins Shock World Downhill Gold, US Teammate Vonn 15th - UrduPoint

 Johnson's previous best world champs result was a ninth in the downhill in Cortina in 2021, while she was seventh in the discipline in the 2018 Pyeongchang Olympics, having missed the 2022 Beijing Games through injury.

-There was disappointment for Italy as Nicol Delago, super-G silver medallist Federica Brignone and 2018 Olympic downhill gold medallist Sofia Goggia, who also won silver in Beijing in 2022, came in eighth, 10th and 16th respectively in a 33-strong field.
+There was disappointment for Italy as Nicol Delago, super-G silver medallist Federica Brignone and Goggia came in eighth, 10th and 16th respectively in a 33-strong field.

 "That was one of the worst runs of my career," said Goggia.

-"It was really dififcult from the second turn to understand the line, there was always something missing today, but I am not as angry as I was after the super-G.
+"It was really difficult from the second turn to understand the line, there was always something missing today, but I am not as angry as I was after the super-G.

 "We knew the course would suit Breezy and Puchner."